jaxl/JAXL/README.md

 )
 </pre>

-As we can see above, our running xmpp client perform `[auth_type] => PLAIN`.
+As we can see above, our xmpp client performed `[auth_type] => PLAIN`.

-We can even send a chat message, group chat message, change status etc using this live interactive console.
-Try it:
+We can even send a chat message, group chat message, change status, monitor daemons remotely etc using this live interactive console and the methodology behind it.

+Try to send a chat message:

 <pre>
 jaxl 2> global $client; $client->send_chat_msg("someone@somewhere.com", "hello buddy");